home

 Tudor Ale.
 Tudor Ale.
 Tudor Ale.

-This is a favorite from Virginia.
-They're pretty common to dump but I like the color and the design so I still enjoy pulling a nice one out of the ground.
+This is a favorite from Norfolk, Virginia.
+They're pretty common to dig up in Virginia, but I like the color and the design so I still enjoy pulling a nice one out of the ground.

 Tudor Beer and Ale

 Tudor was the house or "store brand" for A&P grocery stores.
 The first Tudor cans were filled by Metropolis Brewing in New York around 1949 or so.
-In the 1950s multiple breweries around the country made Tudor Beer and Ale and continued at least into the 1980s.
-The labels changed over time but they remained consistent even when made by different breweries.
+In the 1950s multiple breweries around the country made Tudor Beer and Ale and it was produced at least into the 1980s.
+The labels changed over time, but the different breweries that made the beer (and ale) used the same labels.
 Further down this page I have made a chart showing the different labels and which breweries produced them.
 The knight's head label was used by eight different breweries that I know of, nine if you count the two different names for the same company in Norfolk.

 Norfolk Brewing